 The installation was first shown at the exhibition DoorDouwe in the Stedelijk Museum Zwolle that took place between the 3rd of November 2013 and January 26th 2014.
 After this presentation it was shown during Cross Art at Erarta in Saint Petersburg, Russia, May 2014.
-Presented by Impakt.
+Curated by Impakt.
 It was also presented as part of the installation program of the 10th Berwick Film & Media Arts Festival 2014 in Berwick Upon Tweed, United Kingdom, September 2014 and it is currently part of the ‘Show Me The News’ exhibition in Museum Hilversum.